Right of Way at Intersections: Who Goes First and When to YieldUpdated Oct. 12, 2020

 - Right-of-way at traffic lights

-Even on fully-controlled intersections which utilize these devices, right-of-way traffic laws will play a part in maintaining order.
+Even on fully-controlled intersections that utilize these devices, right-of-way traffic laws will play a part in maintaining order.
 Nowhere are drivers more at risk, than when merging into a gap in traffic or crossing a conflicting stream of traffic.
 Both these maneuvers frequently occur at intersections.
 To choose a safe path through an intersection, motorists must understand right-of-way rules and learn to accurately judge the speed and location of other vehicles.

 Preparing to use an intersection